 5.1 Menu — should provide a list of commands which display on the screen such as diagnostics, user menu and setup menu.

-Diagnostics — menu consists of daily cleaner, maintenance, sensor, flow, hardware and new reagent pack.
+Diagnostics menu consists of daily cleaner, maintenance, sensor, flow, hardware and new reagent pack.

-Daily Cleaner — menu helps to activate the daily cleaner mode to remove deposition in the fluid path.
+Daily Cleaner menu helps to activate the daily cleaner mode to remove deposition in the fluid path.

-Maintenance — menu helps to enter into maintenance mode when changing electrodes or tubes/cleaning the instrument or if any dis-assemblies.
+Maintenance menu helps to enter into maintenance mode when changing electrodes or tubes/cleaning the instrument or if any dis-assemblies.

 Sensor menu can be used to check mV of the electrodes of each reagent separately.